 Food and Water

-Incidences of diarrhea and vomiting are also common during flood emergencies because of contact with tainted water.
-For this, it is important to have electrolytes on hand to treat dehydration as well as anti-diarrheal medications.
+Diarrhea and vomiting are also common during flood emergencies because of contact with tainted water.
+For this, it is vital to have electrolytes (Amazon Link) on hand to treat dehydration and anti-diarrheal medications.
+(Amazon Link)

 Flood Evacuation Plan